-- Hay and pellets – large quantities all day long, if needed, but the minimum is 1(+) cups per day.
+- Hay and pellets – Large quantities all day long, if needed.
+But, the minimum is atleast 1 cup per day.

-- Veggies – at least twice a day, a 1 full cup minimum.
+- Veggies – At least twice a day, a 1 full cup minimum.

 How to Know If the Guinea Pig Starts to Get Overweight?

 If you take the guinea pig in your arms to pet it, notice the bones versus mass ratio.
 If its ribs and spine are clearly felt and even seen, you have an underweight guinea pig.
-But, if the ribs and spine are not visible and barely felt with your hand, it is time for fewer munchies all day long!
+But, if the ribs and spine are not visible and barely felt with your hand, it is time for fewer munchies all day long.

 How to Change the Diet of the Guinea Pig from Fattening to a Healthy Diet?

 We have mentioned the times of day the guinea pig should eat, and the average dosages.
-You can refer to them as main guidelines for your pet’s diet.
+You can refer to them as the main guidelines for your pet’s diet.

-Just remember, the primary foods are hay and pellets, together with fresh veggies, fruits are also very healthy and good, but in moderate dosages due to the sugar intake.
+Just remember, the primary foods are hay and pellets, together with fresh veggies.
+Fruits are also very healthy and good, but in moderate dosages due to the sugar intake.

 Can the Guinea Pig Slim down After Long Periods of Overeating?

 Take it out of the cage and place it on the floor.
-The floor is a great play space for these rodents, so have several toys, boxes, tunnels, large wheels or similar objects that will get the cute cavy moving more.
+The floor is a great play space for these rodents.
+So have several toys, boxes, tunnels, large wheels, or similar objects that will get the cute cavy moving more.

 Side Effects of Overeating in Guinea Pigs

 Overeating is not healthy overall, and this is a known fact.
-It can make guinea pigs immobile and sedentary chubby, but more importantly, it causes health issues and problems.
+It can make guinea pigs immobile and sedentary chubby.
+But more importantly, it causes health issues and problems.
 You surely don’t want your cute rodent to suffer health issues, so be very careful how often and with what you feed it.

 Certain foods or certain dosages will cause diarrhea and upset stomach with impaired digestion.
 This goes especially for veggies, so limit the intake as recommended and keep an eye on the stool of your guinea pigs.

 If you notice your guinea pig overeats just one or two foods, you need to change its diet to a healthier one.
-Make a variety based diet and don’t just hand it one same food item.
+Make a variety-based diet and don’t just hand it in one same food item.